How Amazon bullies, manipulates, and lies to reporters

 “A very common thing is that you ask for comment, don’t get it—maybe a background call,” said the veteran tech journalist.
 “Then as soon as the story runs, you’ll get two pages of requests for corrections.
 It’s just all of this shit that makes you feel like you’re going insane.
 And obviously, they have a better understanding of some things, so they’ll nitpick on stuff which you couldn’t have possibly known.”

 Amazon didn’t invent this strategy, but such interactions suggest it has enthusiastically embraced it.
-Instead of treating PR as a chance to subtly influence reporters in the interest of companies, Amazon’s comms team’s steely-eyed approach seems to seek advantage on every possible technicality, like a steely-eyed accountant nickel and diming a tax bill.
+Instead of treating PR as a chance to subtly influence reporters in the interest of companies, Amazon’s comms team’s approach seems to seek advantage on every possible technicality, like a steely-eyed accountant nickel and diming a tax bill.

 The tactic strains legitimate efforts at fact finding, and can be used to create a false impression that reporters have been irresponsible or sloppy.
 “I’m not going to say that a reporter who makes a demonstrable error of fact is ever blameless, but if any corporation or public body or even individual refuses the good-faith effort of a journalist to get a response to criticism that may be included in an upcoming article or broadcast, then it’s hard to feel much sympathy when the person or organization claims post-facto to have been wrong,” Samuel G. Freedman, a professor at Columbia University’s Journalism School who specializes in media ethics, said in an email.